‘Peace Cross’ memorial at center of landmark Supreme Court fight over religious displays

 Fundraising for the Peace Cross began soon after the "war to end all wars" concluded.
 Spearheaded by Gold Star mothers of Prince George's County, Md., who lost their sons to battle, it honors 49 men, including four African-American soldiers and a Medal of Honor recipient.
 It was completed in 1925, built by members of local American Legion posts with private donations.
 It was later rededicated as a memorial to honor all American veterans.

-Inscribed at the base of the monument are four words: Valor, Endurance, Courage, and Devotion.
-There are no written references to God, Christianity, or religion.
+Inscribed at the base of the monument are four words: Valor, Endurance, Courage and Devotion.
+There are no written references to God, Christianity or religion.

 Complicating matters, however, a Maryland parks commission in 1961 gained control of the cross and land around the busy intersection.
 The government now pays for maintenance and upkeep, though veterans groups regularly hold memorial services there.
 The structure includes the embedded symbol of the American Legion.